Bib7/Imersaoalura-1/README.md

 ### Dataset > IMDB Movies Dataset

-You can check out the current file around it at [IMDB DataSet](./Imersaoalura-1/Desafio1/imdb_top_1000.csv.extensao) and the analysis logic here [AnalysisLogic](./Imersaoalura-1/Desafio1/AnalysisLogic.md.extensao.extensao)
+You can check out the current file and the analysis logic at [IMDB DataSet & Analysis Logic](./Imersaoalura-1/Desafio1/.extensao)